mspncp/gosu-wiki/Getting Started on Windows.md

-#summary Getting Started on Windows
+# Getting Started on Windows

 [ ![Please post feedback and additions as comments to this page and visit the boards for questions outside the scope of a single wiki page.
 Thank you!](board_link.png) ][boards]